ihasidul/Assambly-Language-Practice/README.md

-This codes are for 8086 processor
+These codes are for 8086 processor